Trusted by the world’s leading companies

 Seamless editing experience

-Use different built-in column types such as ComboBox, DateTime, CheckBox, and more to edit cell values.
+Use different built-in column types, such as combo box, date-time, and checkbox, to edit cell values.
 Commit or rollback changes when the data object implements IEditableObject.
 Also add new records dynamically.

 Widely used column types

 The WinForms DataGrid control supports various column types.
-Users can display information and easily edit cell values using built-in intuitive editors such as TextBox, Numeric TextBox (Includes currency and percentage TextBoxes), DatePicker, and CheckBox.
+Users can display information and easily edit cell values using built-in, intuitive editors: a text box, numeric text box (includes currency and percentage text boxes), date picker, and checkbox.

 Dropdown column types

-WinForms DataGrid allows you to create your own custom columns to perform customized operations for your business application use cases.
+The WinForms DataGrid allows you to create your own columns to perform customized operations for your business application use cases.
 It is also possible to change the behavior of built-in column types.

-Validate cells and display error information based on the validation types such as IDataErrorInfo, INotifyDataErrorInfo, Data Annotations.
+Validate cells and display error information based on validation types such as IDataErrorInfo, INotifyDataErrorInfo, and data annotations.
 It is also possible to use cell, row, and custom validations.

 Data operations